robric/wiki-contrail-controller/Debug-Checklist.md

 reason would be it's not able to connect to one of its servers.
 Further information can be obtained using introspect into the process as explained at
 https://github.com/Juniper/contrail-controller/wiki/Monitoring-of-contrail-node-status-and-contrail-process'-status

+* `initializing (NTP state unsynchronized.)`
+contrail controller requires all the servers to be in NTP synchronized state.
+The nodemgr starts monitoring the ntp state few minutes after it is up and reports if the NTP is not synchronized.
+It determines this by using 'ntpq -p' output.
+You should verify that
+ * ntpd is installed and running
+ * ntp server is configured in /etc/ntp.conf
+ * 'ntqp -q' shows ntp is in sync

 ## If floating-ip is not reachable

 * Ensure the project has a ingress security group rule to allow from 0.0.0.0/0